If you are looking for the most comprehensive guide to the exact filming locations of The Banshees of Inisherin, then you’ve come to the right place!

 The actual filming locations are found on the Irish islands of Inishmore off County Galway (population 762), and Achill Island off the coast of County Mayo, Ireland (population 2,594) – locations known for their wild, dramatic Atlantic scenery.

-Why did director Martin McDonagh choose these specific filming locations?
+Why did director Martin McDonagh choose these specific filming locations for The Banshees of Inisherin?

 McDonagh himself was born and grew up in London, England, a son to Irish immigrant parents.
 Both hailed from the west of Ireland.
 His mother was originally from Easkey in County Sligo and his father from Lettermullen in Connnemara, County Galway.